-Development Code: TAK-861
+Development Code: TAK-861 / Generic name: oveporexton

-- In February 2024, Takeda announced positive topline results from a randomized, double-blind, placebo-controlled, multiple dose Phase 2b trial evaluating TAK-861 in patients with narcolepsy type 1 (NT1).
-Two separate Phase 2b studies were conducted in NT1 and narcolepsy type 2 (NT2).
-Based on these results, and in consultation with global health authorities, Takeda plans to initiate global Phase 3 trials of TAK-861 in NT1 rapidly in the first half of its fiscal year 2024.
-At this time, Takeda does not plan to advance TAK-861 in NT2.
-TAK-861 was generally safe and well tolerated in both NT1 and NT2 trials. - In June 2024, Takeda presented positive results from its Phase 2b trial of TAK-861 in NT1 at SLEEP 2024, the 38th annual meeting of the American Academy of Sleep Medicine and the Sleep Research Society.
+In June 2024, Takeda presented positive results from its Phase 2b trial of oveporexton in Narcolepsy Type 1 (NT1) at SLEEP 2024, the 38th annual meeting of the American Academy of Sleep Medicine and the Sleep Research Society.
 The randomized, double-blind, placebo-controlled, multiple dose trial, TAK-861-2001, in 112 patients with NT1 demonstrated statistically significant and clinically meaningful improvements across primary and secondary endpoints, with efficacy sustained over 8 weeks of treatment.
-The primary endpoint demonstrated statistically significant and clinically meaningful increased sleep latency on the Maintenance of Wakefulness Test (MWT) versus placebo across all doses (LS mean difference versus placebo all p ≤0.001).
+The primary endpoint demonstrated statistically significant and clinically meaningful increased sleep latency on the Maintenance of Wakefulness Test (MWT) versus placebo across all doses (LS mean difference versus placebo all $p \le 0.001$).
 Consistent results were achieved in the key secondary endpoints including the Epworth Sleepiness Scale (ESS) and Weekly Cataplexy Rate (WCR), demonstrating significantly improved subjective measures of sleepiness and cataplexy (sudden loss of muscle tone) frequency versus placebo.
 The majority of the participants who completed the trial enrolled in the long-term extension (LTE) study with some patients reaching one year of treatment.
-The dataset showed that TAK-861 was generally safe and well tolerated during the study, with no treatment-related serious treatment-emergent adverse events (TEAEs) or discontinuations due to TEAEs.
+The dataset showed that oveporexton was generally safe and well tolerated during the study, with no treatmentrelated serious treatment-emergent adverse events (TEAEs) or discontinuations due to TEAEs.
 No cases of hepatotoxicity or visual disturbances were reported in the Phase 2b trial or in the ongoing LTE study.
 The most common TEAEs were insomnia, urinary urgency and frequency, and salivary hypersecretion.
 Most TEAEs were mild to moderate in severity, and most started within 1-2 days of treatment and were transient.
-The Phase 2b data also supported the recent Breakthrough Therapy designation for TAK-861 for the treatment of excessive daytime sleepiness (EDS) in NT1 from the U.S. Food and Drug Administration (FDA).
+The Phase 2b data also supported the recent Breakthrough Therapy designation for oveporexton for the treatment of excessive daytime sleepiness (EDS) in NT1 from the U.S. Food and Drug Administration (FDA).
+In May 2025, Takeda announced that the New England Journal of Medicine published data from Phase 2b trial of oveporexton in people with NT1.